 Saskatchewan Youth in Care and Custody Network (SYICCN) The SYICCN is a non-profit organization that advocates and supports youth, aged 14-24, in or from foster care/young offender systems.
 Located in Regina, the SYICCN is mandated to help set up local 'networks' throughout Saskatchewan and develop strategies that empower youth in and from the system.
 Ministry of Social Services

-Youth Advisory Teams Provide guidance on the supports and services important to them, as the ministry develops and implements a comprehensive Youth Engagement Strategy to connect youth in care to assorted services and supports as they transition to independence.
-The teams are led by a provincial youth coordinator and supported by a community partner in each location.
+Youth Advisory Teams Provides a voice for youth to identify specific needs which will serve as a guide in the development and implementation of a comprehensive Youth Engagement Strategy.
+This strategy connects youth in care to services and supports as they transition to independence.
+Teams are led by youth coordinators and supported by a local community partner in each location.
 Ministry of Social Services, EGADZ in Saskatoon, John Howard Society in Regina and Prince Albert Outreach in Prince Albert

 Youth’s Voice – Cultural Connection Children and youth are provided opportunities to share their voice in any decisions that may have an impact on their life when able to do so and includes participation in completing their own Cultural Connections Plan.
 Ministry of Social Services, Saskatchewan Youth in Care and Custody Network